 Today, modern schedulers are capable of achieving utilization rates up to 99 percent because of the policies and efficiencies they introduce in HPC cluster environments.
-The majority of HPC systems are outfitted with a scheduler, whether homegrown or open-source solutions for smaller or startup implementations, or robust commercial solutions for largescale HPC systems, such as solutions offered by Adaptive Computing.
+The majority of HPC systems are outfitted with a scheduler, whether homegrown or open-source solutions for smaller or startup implementations, or robust commercial solutions for large-scale HPC systems, such as solutions offered by Adaptive Computing.

-Adaptive Computing is the largest supplier of HPC workload management software and offers two HPC workload management products with the powerful Moab intelligence engine1.
-The Moab HPC Suite of products leverage Moab's multi-dimensional policies-including priority systems, future reservations, placement strategies and scheduling cycles to continually schedule and monitor workloads, resources, SLAs and priorities.
-Both Moab HPC Suite - Basic Edition and Moab HPC Suite -Enterprise Edition optimize workload output across complex, heterogeneous cluster environments or even HPC cloud environments.
-Adaptive Computing holds many key patents in large-scale scheduling, data management and reservations that play a critical role in making the Moab HPC solution possible.
+Adaptive Computing is the largest supplier of HPC workload management software, and offers two HPC workload management products with the powerful Moab Cloud intelligence engine1.
+The Moab Cloud for the HPC Suite of products leverage Moab Cloud's multi-dimensional policies-including priority systems, future reservations, placement strategies and scheduling cycles-to continually schedule and monitor workloads, resources, SLAs and priorities.

+Moab Cloud for the HPC Suite optimizes workload output across complex, heterogeneous cluster environments or even HPC cloud environments.
+Adaptive Computing holds many key patents in large-scale scheduling, data management and reservations that play a critical role in making the Moab Cloud for the HPC solution possible.

-Moab's chief task and number-one priority at all times is to schedule workloads.
-In order to do this, Moab passes through several different phases as part of the scheduling cycle.
+Moab Cloud's chief task and number-one priority at all times is to schedule workloads.
+In order to do this, it passes through several different phases as part of the scheduling cycle.
 For the purpose of this white paper, this cycle will be divided into five steps.